Unique Amplifier and Impedance-Matching Design Tools

-In addition to the option to buy a permanent license for the ADW, an annual subscription option is now also provided (see the Version 17 price list provided under Downloads).
-Rates start at US $2 750 per user per year.
+In addition to the option to buy a permanent license for the ADW, annual subscription options are now also provided (see the price lists provided under Downloads).

 32-bit, as well as 64-bit versions of the ADW and the MW are available.